saucam/ds-algo-problembook/contents/codeforces/453A/tutorial.tex.md

 $Pr(X = 1) = \frac{ Number of possible outcomes with maximum dots 1}{Total possible outcomes}$

-Number of possible outcomes with maximum dots 1 is only 1 case where in all the n rolls we get 1 as the outcome
+Number of possible outcomes with maximum dots 1 is only 1 case where, in all the n rolls we get 1 as the outcome

 roll 1 outcome = 1

 roll 2 outcome = 1 ...

 ..

 roll n outcome = 1

 Total possible outcomes for n roll of the dice = $m^n$